MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ne-wwan-_wwan_uiccslot_state.md

 The card slot is powered on but no card is present.

+#### - UICCSlotStateError

+The card in the slot is in an error state and cannot be used.

 #### - UICCSlotStateNotReady

 The card in the slot is not ready; i.e., it has been reset but has not finished initializing.
 It cannot be used at this time.

-#### - UICCSlotStateActive
+#### - UICCSlotStateOff

-The card in the slot is available and ready to accept commands.
-This has no association with the SIM PIN locked state.
+The card slot is powered off and a card is present.

+#### - UICCSlotStateOffEmpty

+The card slot is powered off and empty.
+An implementation that is unable to determine the presence of a card in a slot that is powered off reports its state as <i>Off</i>.

-#### - UICCSlotStateError
+#### - UICCSlotStateUnknown

-The card in the slot is in an error state and cannot be used.
+The modem is still in the process of initializing so the SIM slot state is not deterministic.

 ## -remarks